 Use Finale Staff Set.
 The plugin operates by copying to the staff set shown in the Staff List to one of Finale's internal staff sets.
 This menu specifies which of Finale's staff sets to use.

 Set View Percentage.
 If the checkbox is checked, the plugin changes Finale's Scale View percentage to the choice specified in the popup menu.
-Coda has provided no direct way for plugins to change the view percentage.
+Finale (as of Finale 2014) provides no means for plugins to change the view percentage or even know what it is.
 The Staff Sets plugin operates by emulating the appropriate menu command, much as a keyboard macro program would.
-As a result, only those percent views that can be directly invoked are listed in the menu.
-Specifically, Finale's Other... option is missing, since it opens a dialog box and would require substantial emulation of keyboard and mouse movements.
-If you want a view percentage other than one of the five listed here, you can accomplish this by unchecking Set View Percentage, saving the staff set, and using a keyboard macro program to invoke the saved setting followed by invoking the view percentage you want.
+As a result, the user must keep track of which Custom Zoom corresponds to which percentage view.

 Save Settings... brings up the Save Settings dialog.